Illuminating the Word: The Saint John’s Bible

 October 1 to December 31*

-The Historical and Cultural Society of Clay County is thrilled to announce the opening of the largest exhibition in its history, featuring 68 original folios of the first illuminated and handwritten Bible to be commissioned by a Benedictine monastery in 500 years, The Saint John’s Bible.
+The Historical and Cultural Society of Clay County is thrilled to announce the opening of the largest art exhibition in its history, featuring 68 original folios of the first hand-illuminated and hand-calligraphed Bible to be commissioned by a Benedictine monastery in 500 years, The Saint John’s Bible.

 Beginning in 1995, the community of Saint John’s Abbey and University in Collegeville, Minnesota, began planning and working on The Saint John’s Bible.
 The work of creating the Bible involved countless hours of meetings, artist studio time, and the financial support of over 1,400 individual donors.
 The project was directed by a committee of theologians, artists, and scholars known as the Committee on Illumination and Text and the actual folios were created by a team of 23 professional scribes, artists, and assistants in a scriptorium in Wales, under the artistic direction of British Royal calligrapher Donald Jackson.
 On May 9, 2011, the last word of the Bible was penned.

-This extraordinary presentation of one of the world’s great religious texts was conceived as an expression of faith directed to the modern world.
-It is a visual record of a new generation’s perception and artistic interpretation of an age-old historical and literary document.
+This presentation of one of the world’s great religious texts was conceived as an expression of Saint John’s Abbey’s faith directed to the modern world and now it stands as a visual record of a new generation’s artistic interpretation of an age-old historical and literary document.
 The project combines a centuries-old tradition of craftsmanship with the latest capabilities of digital communication and design.
 The words are handwritten on calfskin vellum using hand-cut quills fashioned from turkey, swan or goose feathers and ancient inks hand-ground from natural minerals and stones, including lapis lazuli, malachite, and vermillion.
 The folios are illuminated with the brilliance of 24-karat gold leaf, silver leaf, and platinum.
 Each volume of the impressive result measures 2ft by 3ft when opened, weighing 30 to 40 pounds…

 …and it’s coming to the Hjemkomst Center.

-The Saint John’s Bible is a monumental undertaking appealing to our understanding of faith, art, and history, and we are so excited to bring it to our community.
-If you want to get involved, book a group tour or presentation for your organization, or help support this project, please contact us at (218) 299-5511, ext.
-6739, or SJB@HCSmuseum.org.
+The Saint John’s Bible is a monumental undertaking appealing to our communities of art, history, and faith, and we are excited to bring it to our community.
+If you want to book a group tour or presentation for your organization, please contact us at (218) 299-5511, ext.
+6738, or SJB@HCSmuseum.org.

 $14 Senior, College Student